cap-js/docs/tools/cds-cli.md

 ## Debugging with `cds debug` <Beta /> {#cds-debug}

-`cds debug` lets you debug applications running locally or remotely on Cloud Foundry.
+`cds debug` lets you debug applications running locally or remotely on SAP BTP Cloud Foundry.
 Local applications will be started in debug mode, while (already running) remote applications are put into debug mode.

-To debug an application on Cloud Foundry, make sure
+To debug an application on Cloud Foundry, the following is important:
-- to be logged in to the space where the application is deployed to,
+- You're logged in to the space where the application is deployed to.
-- that you have developer permissions in the space
+- You have developer permissions in that space -> [Space Developer role](https://help.sap.com/docs/btp/sap-business-technology-platform/about-roles-in-cloud-foundry-environment).
-- that the app is running and [reachable through SSH](https://docs.cloudfoundry.org/devguide/deploy-apps/ssh-apps.html#check-ssh-permissions).
+- The app is running and [reachable through SSH](https://docs.cloudfoundry.org/devguide/deploy-apps/ssh-apps.html#check-ssh-permissions).

 Effectively, run:
 ```sh